periclesrocha/CourseProject/README.md

     Image 6: Search results filtering explicit content
 </p>

-> Note: this mechanism does not evaluate song lyrics content – only the song’s title.
+> NOTE: this mechanism does not evaluate song lyrics content – only the song’s title.

 ## Implementation details  <a name="implementationdetails"></a>
 The software runs on Python for pre-processing tasks (song categorization and indexing) and for text retrieval.
 The web application was built on Python and Streamlit.
 We’ll describe all project assets, requirements, and core functionality.